 Your SEO and SEM will receive higher quality scores, rankings, and click-through rates—and ultimately more sales—when adapted for the searcher’s native language.

 But how do we approach search campaigns when dealing with international markets?

 The most important thing to realize here is that simply translating keywords from English to other languages isn’t going to cut the cake.

-The commonality of search terms will differ tremendously around the world so we’re going to need to focus on a more diversified strategy of localization rather than solely upon translation with regards to multilingual SEO and SEM.
+The commonality of search terms will differ tremendously around the world so we’re going to need to focus on a more diversified localization strategy—rather than solely on translation with regards to multilingual SEO.

 Translation is about way more than just taking a word and transposing it from one language into another.